mattstratton/conducky/plan.md

 - [X] Add report submission form (type, description, evidence upload)
 - [X] Add state change controls for authorized users (Responders/Admins)

+## Phase 9: UI/UX Improvements
+- [X] Add a dark mode option using best practices (toggle, system preference, etc.)
+  - [X] Review the dark mode text colors and make sure they are the proper contrast against the background color
+  - [X] simplfy the dark mode toggle to be a simple toggle button
+- [X] Update the entire look and feel to be more elegant and modern (typography, spacing, colors, buttons, etc.)
+  - [X] All main pages now use shared Card, Button, Input, and Table components with full dark/light mode support
+  - [X] Login, home, dashboard, admin, event, user management, and report detail pages refactored for consistency
+  - [X] Dark mode readability improved for all major UI
+- [ ] Make the navigation more elegant and user-friendly (improved layout, icons, responsive design) (IN PROGRESS)
+  - [X] (Future polish) Add icons to navigation links for visual clarity
+  - [X] (Future polish) Animate the mobile menu for a smoother feel
+  - [X] (Future polish) Improve spacing, font sizes, and touch targets for even better mobile UX
+  - [ ] (Future polish) Add user avatar or profile menu for account actions
+  - [ ] (Future polish) Consider sticky/fixed improvements for better scroll behavior
+- [X] Add a footer to the bottom of the app with useful information (e.g., version, copyright, GitHub link)
+- [ ] Make sure the UI is responsive and works on mobile devices (IN PROGRESS)
+  - [X] Audit and update all major pages for mobile (login, home, dashboard, event, admin, user management, report detail)
+  - [X] Audit and update all shared components (Card, Table, Button, Input) for mobile
+  - [X] Make tables horizontally scrollable on small screens if needed
+  - [X] Ensure forms and buttons are touch-friendly
+  - [ ] Adjust font sizes and spacing for readability
+  - [X] Make modals and overlays usable on mobile
+  - [ ] Test navigation and all actions on mobile
+- [ ] Ensure we are using best practices for accessibility (aria-labels, focus management, keyboard navigation, etc.) (to be done later)

+## UI/UX Responsive Design Standards (for all new pages)

+- Use **Card layout** for lists and data on mobile (below `sm:`), and **Table layout** for desktop (`sm:` and up) for data-heavy views.
+- All Card containers should use responsive padding: `p-4 sm:p-8`.
+- All buttons and inputs should use responsive sizing: `px-4 py-2 sm:px-3 sm:py-1.5 sm:text-sm` for comfortable touch targets on mobile and compactness on desktop.
+- Ensure all forms, tables, and actions are touch-friendly and readable on mobile (adequate spacing, font size, and tap targets).
+- Make tables horizontally scrollable on small screens if needed.
+- When adding new pages or layouts, always audit for these standards to ensure a consistent, modern, and accessible experience across devices.

 ---

 **Notes:**